 Resilience During Difficult Periods

-Most families encounter difficult periods: illness, job loss, relationship strain, loss of a family member, financial stress.
-How Families Cope During Difficult Periods explores how family resilience is built through these challenges.
-Resilience does not mean the absence of stress but rather the ability to navigate stress and recover.
+Most families encounter genuine difficulty during the early childhood years: illness, job loss, relationship strain, loss of a family member, financial crisis, mental health challenges.
+How Families Cope During Difficult Periods draws on resilience research to identify what helps.

 The Developmental Impact of Family Experiences